CS50Stanford/GithubWorkshop/README.md

 ### 1. Repositories
 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs.
 Typically, these repositories, or repos, will be used to house all the code + necessary materials for your project.
 #### Cloning This Repository
 This workshop will revolve around you (and everyone else) playing with this repository.
 To get started, you'll need to **clone** this repository on your machine.
-Think about cloning a repository as downloading a copy of that repo onto your local machine.
-To do this:
+Think about cloning a repository as downloading a copy of that repo onto your local machine that you can push to, pull from, and edit.
+To clone a repo:
 1. Create an empty folder somewhere on your machine
 2. Navigate to that folder using your command line/Terminal
 3. Once inside that folder, type: *git clone https://github.com/CS50Stanford/GithubWorkshop.git*